Orlikoff/container-app/functional_requirements.md

 # Functional requirements

-- ## UESR AUTHENTICATION AND REGISTRATION
+- ## USER AUTHENTICATION AND REGISTRATION
   - user can sign up in the app
   - user can choose the role, while signing up
   - user can delete account and all entities are to be deleted in cascade mode